 While many bodybuilders supplement with whey protein, casein, or branched-chain amino acids (BCAAs), The Amino Co.'s formula has clinically informed levels of amino acid concentration to ensure not only muscle protein balance but also the energy needs required for a whole-body protein revolution.

-The performance-focused formula includes:
+The performance-focused formula (which you can find here) includes:

 - Aminos: Eight out of the nine essential amino acids are included (every one but tryptophan, which isn't needed for muscle building), including phenylalanine and the BCAAs leucine, isoleucine, and valine.